Vaginal lubrication: Management strategies

+Hormonal

 Estrogen treatments are considered the gold standard for managing vaginal dryness.
 They are available in systemic and vaginal forms, with systemic estrogen addressing multiple issues such as vasomotor symptoms and osteoporosis, albeit with a higher risk profile.
 Vaginal estrogen, which includes creams, pills, rings, and inserts, is more commonly prescribed due to its lower risk.
 DHEA (prasterone) is a promising alternative that enhances vaginal health with minimal side effects and does not significantly alter hormone levels.
 Testosterone therapy is also an option, though it is off-label and lacks FDA-approved formulations, with limited data on its efficacy and safety.